How can I be filled with the Holy Spirit?

-About being filled with the Holy Spirit, the apostle Paul wrote, “That he (God) would grant you, according to the riches of His glory, to be strengthened with might by His Spirit in the inner man; That Christ may dwell in your hearts by faith; that ye, being rooted and grounded in love, May be able to comprehend with all saints what is the breadth, and length, and depth, and height; And to know the love of Christ, which passeth knowledge, that ye might be filled with all the fulness of God” (Ephesians 3:16-19).
-We become filled with the Holy Spirit by faith.
-“That that we might receive the promise of the Spirit through faith” (Galatians 3:14).
+About being filled with the Holy Spirit, the apostle Paul wrote, “that He would grant you, according to the riches of His glory, to be strengthened with might through His Spirit in the inner man, that Christ may dwell in your hearts through faith; that you, being rooted and grounded in love, may be able to comprehend with all the saints what is the width and length and depth and height— to know the love of Christ which passes knowledge; that you may be filled with all the fullness of God” (Ephesians 3:16-19).
+We become filled with the Holy Spirit “through faith” (Galatians 3:14).

 The first step of preparation for being filled with the Holy Spirit anointing is to claim the gift of justification which is accepting Christ and receiving instant justification from all past confessed sins through His blood.
+“For by grace you have been saved through faith; and that not of yourselves, it is the gift of God” (Ephesians 2:8).
 At this time, a measure of the Holy Spirit is given to the believer which makes it possible for him to overcome sin.

-The third step involves an exercise of the same kind of faith for sharing with others the powerful experiences of Justification and sanctification.
-It consists of actually claiming the promised power to make our words convicting and fruitful to fulfill God’s great commission of sharing the gospel (Matthew 28:19).
+The third step involves an exercise of the same kind of faith to receive power in witnessing to others about the blessings of Justification, sanctification and the good news of the gospel.
+Prayer consists of actually claiming the promised power to make our words convicting and fruitful to fulfill God’s great commission (Matthew 28:19) of sharing the truth with the world (Acts 4:8, 31; 7:55; 13:9).